-A deeper exploration of the benefits of early evaluation was done via the mapping of a 5stage pipeline CPU [28][34] that implements a subset of the MIPS ISA.
-Figure 14 shows a simplified diagram of the pipeline structure.
-The circled multiplexers indicate architectural-level application of early evaluation.
-One location for application of early evaluation is in the forwarding path from the ALU to decode stage; if this forwarding path is not needed for the current instruction, then this multiplexer fires early allowing the decode stage to begin execution before the ALU result is ready.
-Similarly, if the next PC value did not require the computed PC from the branch logic, then this multiplexer fires early.
-The multiplexer that interfaced the external input databus to the rest of the CPU was also replaced with EE gates.
-If the instruction was not a load word (lw), this allowed the rest of the CPU to proceed without having to wait for the memory interface to fire.
+Fig. 16.
+Pipelined CPU.

 These EE gates were inserted manually into the architecture in order to observe their effect upon performance.
-Other CPU versions had additional EE gates that were inserted automatically into the netlist via the procedure in Section V. A limitation on our tool that performs automated insertion of EEgates is that we currently have no method for specifying delays of external inputs, so the early evaluation multiplexers for the external memory inputs have to be inserted manually; we plan on correcting this limitation in the future.
-Table 4 gives the different versions of the CPU that were generated to explore the benefits of early evaluation.
+Other CPU versions had additional EE gates that were inserted automatically into the netlist via the procedure in Section V. A limitation on our tool that performs automated insertion of EEgates is that we currently have no method for specifying delays of external inputs, so the EE multiplexers for the external memory inputs have to be inserted manually; we plan on correcting this limitation in the future.
+Table IV gives the different versions of the CPU that were generated to explore the benefits of EE.